Water is everywhere in Bangladesh. The fatal drowning rate is estimated to be five times higher than in other lower middle-income countries.

 The difference we’re making together

-The problem in Bangladesh can seem overwhelming, but the solutions are proving to be simple and relatively cheap – it costs less than £100 to deliver a water safety class to 30 children.
+The problem in Bangladesh can seem overwhelming, but the solutions are proving to be simple and relatively low cost – it costs less than £100 to deliver a water safety class to 30 children.

 Starting as a lifeguarding programme in 2012, the CIPRB has expanded SeaSafe into a range of activities that keep locals and visitors to Cox’s Bazar safe.